-Beaufort comes i three varieties: Beaufort, Beaufort d’été and Beaufort Chalet d’Alpage.
-The latter has to be made at small Chalets situated minimum 1500 meters above sea level and only of milk from the herd belonging to that specific Chalet where it is made.
+Beaufort comes in three varieties: Beaufort, Beaufort d’été and Beaufort Chalet d’Alpage.
+The latter has to be made at small Chalets situated minimum 1500 meters above sea level and only of milk from the herd belonging to that specific chalet where it is made.

 As most alpine cheeses, formed as wheels from 20 to 70 kilos each.

 Excellent in fondue, but best on a slice of country style bread.

 To drink: White.
 Vin Jaune.
 Chardonnay; preferably from Jura, but also mature Chablis and/or Burgundy.
 White Croze or Champagne.
 For the lovers of red wine; try Volnay.

 Cow’s milk cheese from Auvergne, ie Le Massif Central.
 As for Salers (see this), the milk comes from Salers and Montbéliarde cows.
 Similar to Salers cheese, but Cantal has milk supply from a wider area.
 Made all year round, but peaks in the wintertime when Salers is not made.
 Has a soft, yellow or gray golden rind.
 Although this cheese is defined as solid as it has an almost semi-solid texture.
 Young specimens have a sweetish taste while while the more mature ones have a more pronounced flavour and hazelnut tones.
 If I can choose between Cantal and Salers I choose Salers, it has more of everything.
 Cantal is reminiscent of Cheddar.
 AOP since 1956.

 To drink: The locals will have Côtes d’Auvergne.
 The rest of us manage well with Beaujolais or an unoaked / moderately oaked Merlot based red.